 Engine hesitation, can make your vehicle seem like, its bogging down, misfiring or stumbling, when you hit the gas pedal.

-When you step on the gas pedal; you will suddenly feel like the power has been lost in the engine.
+So, when you step on the gas pedal; you will suddenly feel like, the power has been lost in the engine.

 Consequently, after the engine hesitation, it goes back to normal.
 But, it may take a second or two to respond.

 So, it is better to understand, the causes of engine hesitation, so you can fix them right away.
 Otherwise, a simple issue can turn into a major one.
 And, that can cost a lot more money to repair, than if you took care of it earlier.